See how much your organization can save with cloud data protection: Calculate your ROI ⟶

 - Limit PHI to approved core services.
 Google only allows for PHI to be stored or shared in designated core services like Gmail, Calendar, and Drive and several others.
 For a full list of approved services, see here.
 In order to do this, you’ll need to implement the appropriate settings and controls in your Google Workspace applications and environment.
 Google provides a detailed explanation of some of the settings and controls that might make sense to implement in its G Suite and Cloud Identity HIPAA Implementation Guide.

-- Ensure PHI is only accessible to authorized parties on a need to know basis.
+- Protect PHI by ensuring it’s only accessible to authorized parties on a need to know basis.
 Within the core services where PHI is allowed to be shared, ensure that it’s only available to the correct parties at the right time.

-How can you ensure the protection of PHI in Google Drive?
+How can you protect PHI in Google Drive?

 Most of the decisions you’ll need to make regarding the security of PHI revolve around the HIPAA Security Rule.
 The HIPAA Security Rule will inform what types of controls and permissions make sense for your organization to deploy.
 But some of the most common considerations you’ll want to make will likely include (but are not limited to):